avrilcoghlan/vibriowatch/docs/source/mlst.rst

 * `What is known about Vibrio cholerae lineages`_.
 * `What is MLST`_.
 * `How to view MLST information for your isolate`_.
-* `Build a phylogenetic tree to check if your isolate belongs to the pandemic lineage: example of HCUF_01`_.
+* `Build a tree to check if your isolate belongs to the pandemic lineage: example 1`_.
-* `Build a phylogenetic tree to check if your isolate belongs to the pandemic lineage: example of ATCC 25872`_.
+* `Build a tree to check if your isolate belongs to the pandemic lineage: example 2`_.
-* `Build a phylogenetic tree to check if your isolate belongs to the pandemic lineage: example of GXFL1-4`_.
+* `Build a tree to check if your isolate belongs to the pandemic lineage: example 3`_.

 What is known about Vibrio cholerae lineages
 --------------------------------------------